 Currently, the Delaware Division of Motor Vehicles (DMV) has 2 programs available for the Ignition Interlock Device: First Offense Election – Ignition Interlock Device (FOE-IID) Diversion as well as a voluntary Ignition Interlock Device program.
 The Division cannot issue an Ignition Interlock Device (IID) license until the participant has met the minimum eligibility requirements.

-For further information regarding Delaware IID programs or Ignition Interlock Program and applying for it contact Sussex County, Delaware DUI Defense Lawyers in the Law Offices of Murray, Phillips & Gay at 302-855-9300.
-Or, email us.
-We have more than 20 years experience handling DUI and Traffic Offenses in Sussex County, Delaware.
+For further information regarding Delaware IID programs or Ignition Interlock Program and applying for it, contact the best Delaware DUI Defense Lawyers at 302-855-9300.
+We have more than 20 years of experience handling DUI and Traffic Offenses in Sussex County, Delaware.
 With that, he has helped hundreds of Delawareans get through their DUI charges.

 First Offense Election – Ignition Interlock Device (FOE-IID) Diversion